Hu Jiaqi

-Hu Jiaqi (胡嘉祺; born 13 August 2001) is a Chinese footballer currently playing as a midfielder for Jiangxi Lushan.
+Hu Jiaqi (胡嘉祺; born 13 August 2001) is a Chinese footballer currently playing as a midfielder for China League Two club Beijing IT.

 Club career

 Hu Jiaqi would play for the Beijing Guoan youth team and to gain more playing time he would be loaned out to the China U19 team who were allowed to take part in the third tier of the Chinese pyramid.
 On his return he would be given an opportunity to participate within senior games when he was part of the AFC Champions League squad, which was a mix of reserves and youth players to participate within centralized venues while the clubs senior players were still dealing with self-isolating measures due to COVID-19.
-He would make his continental debut in a AFC Champions League game on 26 June 2021 against United City F.C. in a 1-1 draw.
-He would go on to make his debut in a league game on 23 December 2022 against Guangzhou F.C. in a 3-1 victory.
+He would make his continental debut in an AFC Champions League game on 26 June 2021 against United City F.C. in a 1–1 draw.
+He would go on to make his debut in a league game on 23 December 2022 against Guangzhou F.C. in a 3–1 victory.